Welcome to today's edition of the Rush 24-7 podcast.

 The new Black Panthers are just talking about it.

-The old Black Panthers walk the walk along with the weather underground and Bill Ayers actually kill people or trying to kill people.
+The old Black Panthers walk the walk along with the Weather Underground and billiards, actually kill people or trying to kill people.

-Now the person who pronounced the new Black Panthers and not the old Black Panther was nothing other than Huey Newton.
+Now, the person who pronounced the new Black Panthers, and not the old Black Panther, was another than Huey Newton.

 Huey Newton was accused of murdering an Oakland police officer, a white cop.

-In May of 1970, California appellate court reversed the conviction, ordered a new trial, and after two subsequent mistrials, the state of California dropped the case.
+In May of 1970, California appellate court reversed a conviction, ordered a new trial, and after two subsequent mistrials, the state of California dropped the case.

 Even though there was an eyewitness to the shooting, another cop.